 Credit cards can be a great financial tool, helping you build credit to accomplish other goals, as well as providing you with a way to earn rewards.

-However, credit cards can also come with a hefty cost.
+However, credit cards can also come with a hefty price tag.
 If you use credit cards, there are a few costs you should do your best to avoid paying.

 1. Annual fee